erhard-lab/grandRescue/README.md

     samtools view -b -F 4 reads.bam > reads_mapped.bam
     samtools merge reads_final.bam reads_mapped.bam reads_reverted.bam

-# Automated SLAM-Rescue
+# Automated grandRescue

-The easiest way to use SLAM-Rescue for your data set is the function gedi -e ReadRescue.
+The easiest way to use grandRescue for your data set is the function gedi -e ReadRescue.
 It creates a ready-to-use bash-file with all intermediate steps to process your mapped BAM file.
 This function assumes you use STAR.
 If you use another mapping tool, just edit the bash-file after its creation and replace the STAR call with the mapping call of your choice.

     gedi -e ReadRescue -genome h.ens90 -pseudogenome h.ens90_pseudo -pseudoSTAR /folder/to/pseudoGenome/STAR-index -f reads.bam